osuosl/ganeti_webmgr/docs/source/project_info/compatibility.rst

   Other contemporary browsers may also work, but are not supported.

-  The web-based VNC console requires browser support of WebSockets and HTML5.
+  The web-based console requires browser support of WebSockets and HTML5.